jjalcaraz-upct/nb-iot-environment/README.md

 There are four scripts for launching simulation experiments:

 - experiments_single_RL.py: runs the experiments with the RL agents of stable-baselines
-- experiments_MARL.py: runs the experiments with two cooperative RL agents in a multi-agent (MA) architecture.
-- experiments_NBLA_RL.py: runs the experiments using an NBLA agent for link-adaptation in a MA architecture.
-- experiments_MAMBRL.py: runs the experiments using the proposed MBRL agent for link-adaptation in a MA architecture.
+- experiments_MAMBRL.py: runs the experiments using MAMBRL.

 ## Project structure